 Department and Faculty

-Many cases are "straightforward."
-This allows fellows to become skilled in the management of typical neurosurgical problems.
-However, there are also many complex cases which are referred to Mayo neurologists and neurosurgeons for evaluation and treatment.
-These difficult cases will often require a multidisciplinary team approach to patient care, which broadens the educational opportunities for the trainee.
+Many interventional cases are routine, which allows fellows to become skilled in the management of typical neurosurgical problems.
+However, there are also many cases that, given their complexity, are referred to our neurologists and neurosurgeons for evaluation and treatment from other Mayo campuses or other medical centers.